 This was Kelleher’s “mantra.”
-He lived and breathed the strategy that the success of the Southwest Airlines starts with service to employees.
+He lived and breathed the strategy that the success of Southwest Airlines starts with an employee-first approach.
 It became embedded within the working culture of the company.
-Kelleher’s insistence on this point is, I believe, the real reason that airline has succeeded so memorably at a time when so many of its competitors have faltered.
+Kelleher’s insistence on this point is, I believe, the real reason that the airline has succeeded so memorably at a time when so many of its competitors have faltered.
 Following this philosophy, Kelleher built a community of employees who walked the walk, and he eventually handed the company over to executives who walked the walk.
 The transition was seamless—one of the reasons why Southwest is still an amazing organization!

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 "*" indicates required fields